rhallk01/cs386-a2.2/team.md

 # Alex King
-i am a programmer who occasionally likes programming i listen to a lot of music and i like art and furniture design and skincare my interests in tech primarily lie in educational tech, infrastructure tech and internet of things tech
+i am a programmer who occasionally likes programming <br>
+i listen to a lot of music and i like art and furniture design and skincare <br>
+my interests in tech primarily lie in educational tech, infrastructure tech and internet of things tech